Fraser Island Facts

 Fraser Island Physical Description

-The magnificent Fraser Island fully merits appreciation for its wonders.
+The magnificent Fraser Island fully merits appreciation for its vast natural wonders.
 It further does so for not merely one, but several reasons.
-Though certainly not its greatest attraction, the sheer size of the site nonetheless deserves respect and mention in any article dealing with it.
+Though certainly not its greatest attraction by far, the sheer size of the site nonetheless deserves much respect and mention in any article dealing with it.

-That’s because it boasts an impressive total area.
+That’s because it somewhat surprisingly boasts an impressive total area.
 More precisely, this equals roughly 710 sq mi (1,840 sq km).
 Its overall shape, however, garners some notice from those who visit the site.
-In fact, the location has a roughly, though highly elongated, general shape to it.
+In fact, the location has a roughly, though highly elongated, general shape.

 Though its outline understandably remains highly irregular in general shape, some approximations can nevertheless be made.
-Regarding these, the island measures roughly 76 mi (123 km) in length.
-Overall, though, its width only measures about 14 mi (22 km).
+Regarding these statistics, the stunning island measures roughly 76 mi (123 km) in length.
+Overall, though, its width actually only measures about 14 mi (22 km).

-Yet it also stands out for another reason.
+Yet this creation of geology also stands out for another reason.
 That’s true since it ranks as the largest of all islands of its type, known as sand islands.
 As the term implies, such islands have a composition composed primarily of sand.
 This nature alone distinguishes it from many others.

 Its wonders only become even more impressive from there, however.
-Nature truly outdid itself in its creation.
-Despite its large sand component, the amazing Fraser Island also boasts numerous geological features that might surprise some individuals with their presence.
+Nature, along with time, truly outdid itself in its creation.
+Despite its relatively large sand component, the amazing Fraser Island also boasts numerous geological features that might surprise some individuals with their presence.

-These include numerous free-flowing freshwater creeks, for one.
-Multiple sand dunes further add to its visual appeal.
+These multiple attractions include numerous free-flowing freshwater creeks, for one.
+Multiple sand dunes further add to its captivating visual appeal.
 Astonishingly, it also holds more than 100 lakes!
 These additionally hold some of the cleanest naturally occurring freshwater known to man.

 Fraser Island Location, Formation, and Ecology

-The awe-inspiring structure still best known as Fraser Island even holds one more intriguing statistic.
-It formed in a part of the world already well known for its abundance of natural marvels.
+The awe-inspiring structure still best known as Fraser Island even holds one more intriguing statistic to amaze us.
+It formed in a part of the world already well known for its extreme abundance of natural marvels.
 That’s because it lies just off the coast of the gorgeous continent of Australia.

-More precisely, it formed off the eastern coast of the landmass.
-However, the extremely elongated island varies in proximity to the continent.
+More precisely, the awesome site formed off the eastern coast of the landmass.
+However, the extremely elongated island additionally varies in proximity to the continent.
 Part of it lies relatively close to the shore, and roughly parallels it.
 Another section, though, angles sharply away from it.

-This marvel of geology began its formation around 750,000 years ago.
-At that time, sand began to accumulate on volcanic bedrock.
-Over time, a strong offshore current carried prodigious quantities of this northward, along the coastline of the continent.
+This marvel of geology apparently began its inexorable formation around 750,000 years ago.
+At that time, sand began to routinely accumulate on volcanic bedrock.
+Over time, a strong offshore current carried prodigious quantities of this northward, along the coastline of the nearby continent.

-Despite its largely sand-based composition, the island boasts a rich and diverse ecosystem.
+Despite its largely sand-based composition, the island boasts an extremely rich and highly diverse ecosystem.
 That’s due to the presence of a naturally occuring mycorrhizal fungi present in the sand.
 This naturally releases nutrients into the sand otherwise absent, allowing life to flourish.

-Due to the unique circumstances present on Fraser Island, an astonishing 865 known species of flora appear there.
+Due to the unique circumstances present on Fraser Island, an astonishing 865 known species of flora appear within its boundaries.
 Adding to its distinction is the fact that it’s the only place on the planet where a large rainforest grows in sand.
-What wonders lie within its boundaries!
+What amazing wonders lie within its boundaries!

 Mammalian species also appear, numbering an estimated 25 – 50.
-These include Swamp Wallabies and Bandicoots, among others.
-A known total of 74 species of reptiles additionally live here, including 18 types of snakes.
-An amazing 350 species of birds also live here.
+These include Swamp Wallabies and Bandicoots, among many others.
+A known total of 74 species of reptiles additionally reside here, including 18 recognized types of snakes.
+An amazing 350 known species of birds also live here.

 Features Sharing Its Region